 We want to track temperature in our working environment improving the office workplace environment, maintenance and or repair of equipment.

-Who participates in this network and what it can do for them?:
+Who participates in this network and what can it do for them?:

 The building manager renting out office space.
 He or she will have knowledge of the offices using more electricity than contractually agreed, enabling automatically to charge the overspending.